OneMadGypsy/SimPIL-Font/README.md

 from PIL import Image, ImageDraw from simpilfont import *

-# instance with zero or more paths to *non-obvios font directories
+# instance with zero or more paths to *non-obvious font directories
 #*platform specific font directories are already known
 sf = SimPILFont('./fonts', './some_other/fonts')#.export()